 Under Obamacare, insurance companies are required to offer health care to all Americans.
 The act made it illegal for insurers to reject individuals based on pre-existing conditions or their current health status.
-The main reason why Obamacare plans are affordable is due to the fact the federal government siphons money every month to major insurance companies.
-This money (which is formally called cost-sharing-reduction payments) collectively reduce insurance premiums for millions of Americans, therefore making health care plans affordable.
+The main reason Obamacare plans are affordable is that the federal government siphons money every month to major insurance companies.
+This money (which was formerly called cost-sharing-reduction payments) collectively reduce insurance premiums for millions of Americans, therefore making health care plans affordable.

 Obamacare Insurance Varieties

 Health insurance is not a one size fits all type of business.
 Due to this, the marketplace offers insurance coverage from several different companies.
 To find the plan that is right for you and your family, it is necessary for you to evaluate your own health care needs, as well as medications, conditions, etc., as well as consider the premium amounts to see if they fit into your budget.
 Look at the quality as far as customer service as well.
 Do a search for reviews and then put in the name(s) of the companies that you are considering to see how they stack up against each other.
 All of these considerations should be taken to allow you to find the proper coverage for you and your family.

 Individuals who want to purchase an Obamacare plan can only do so during the Open Enrollment Period.
 For 2018, Open Enrollment begins on November 1, 2017 and ends on December 15, 2017.
 This means citizens have exactly 45 days to properly shop and compare prices on the marketplace.